 Hey there!
 My name is Igor, and I’m a BDM at Steelkiwi.
 If you’re planning to outsource developers at Steelkiwi but are hesitating, let’s get to know each other to see if we fit.Schedule a meeting →

 Another way to monetize a medical mobile application is to use the platform for promoting discounts and special offers.
 For instance, a medical center can offer a discount on the next lab test.
 App owners can become partners with third parties interested in promoting their products or services.
 The only thing necessary for such partnerships is to find out what products and services are appealing to app users.
 This type of promotion can help patients stay loyal to the application.

+Is data monetization in healthcare possible?
 There are legal methods to sell the accumulated data that medical applications collect.
 Under a pledge of anonymity to users, app owners can sell such data to interested parties.
 For example, if an app tracks the lifestyle of formerly overweight patients who had gastric bypass surgery, the data gathered could be valuable to fitness experts, pharmaceutical companies, or life insurance companies.
 Data can also serve as statistics for medical reports, magazines, and journals to calculate how a healthcare system is advancing.

 At SteelKiwi, we specialize in building secure medical mobile apps.
 We create meaningful digital solutions for the medical sector.
 The Thai telemedicine app that we built helps patients receive consultations from certified doctors anywhere.

 Read our offer for telemedicine software development to learn how we approach building various medical solutions.
 Reach out with your app idea and we’ll be more than happy to assist you from inception and past the launch of your medical monetization app.